CamComDuck/pollinator-habitat/Design/UseCases.md

     4. The user will start the game
     6. Users follow a path, given randomly by the system
     7. A progress bar will show them how far into the path they are
-    8. The system will record the path they are on, how many people are in their group, how long they spent on it, etc
+    8. The system will collect statistics
     9. The system records completion when the user completes the path
+    10. The user will be able to read facts about the pollinators that the paths lead them to
-    10. The user will be returned to the starting screen, where they can repeat the game
+    11. The user will be returned to the starting screen, where they can repeat the game
   - **Connected to**: BR1

-- **UC2: Getting Statistics from the Backend About Games Played**
+- **UC2: Analyzing Statistics from the Backend About Games Played**
   - **Explanation**: This use case enables the business analysts to monitor system usage, user engagement, and game performance through the system-collected analytics.
-The data will be used for business decision-making, identifying usage patterns, getting grants, and measuring the success of the game through the web application.
+The data will be used for business decision-making, identifying usage patterns, getting grants, enhancing the game, and measuring the success of the game through the web application.
   - **Actors**: Business Analyst
   - **Flow**:
     1. Internal user accesses the administrative portal